devmus/meganode/README.md

 This will do a mysql rawimport and then a resync in one go..

-This process will take a long time.. you can see the how far by looking either at the Minima logs in docker or turn logs on in Terminal.
+This process will take a long time.. hours.. you can see the how far by looking either at the Minima logs in docker or turn logs on in Terminal.

 You will now have a complete system with ALL data.